boc-tothefuture/openhab-jruby/docs/usage/items/datetime.md

 ##### Examples

-DateTime Items can be updated and commanded with ruby Time objects
+DateTime items can be updated and commanded with ruby Time objects

 ```ruby
 Example_DateTimeItem << Time.now